uber-archive/viewport-mercator-project/docs/get-started/coordinates.md

 LngLat coordinates are specified in
 `[longitude, latitude, elevation]` where longitude and latitude are in degrees from Greenwich meridian and the equator respectively, and altitude is in meters above sea level.

+Notes:
+* Order is `[lng, lat]` (it can help to think of them as `[x, y]` to remember the order).
+* lng goes from -180 to 180.
+* lat goes from -85.051129 to 85.051129.

+The reason for the latitude cutoff is that the cylindrical mercator projection projects the earth sphere onto an infinitely tall strip, with the poles being projected at infinity.
+The reason that the cutoff is at ~85 degrees is that cutting off at this value makes the remaining projected area into a square (which at zoom 0 is projected onto 512x512 "pixels").
+For details see e.g. https://en.wikipedia.org/wiki/Web_Mercator.

 ### World Coordinates

 World coordinates specifies a location on the linear Web Mercator plane.
 Each unit is a "pixel" on the Web Mercator tile.
 It is unique for each lngLat location at a specific zoom level. `[x, y, z]` corresponds to `[longitude, latitude, elevation]` in the LngLat system.